 Editor-in-Chief – Francesca Salisbury

 Francesca is a second year historian at Mansfield, who enjoys Veggie Percy Pigs, miniature Dachshund videos, and all things Italian history related.
 Having been involved with PHASER since Hilary 2017, and acting as Style Editor last Trinity, Francesca is quite literally bursting with excitement to be returning to her role as Editor-in-Chief with such a wonderful team surrounding her.

 Style Editor – Gemma O’Sullivan

 Hi everyone!
 I’m Gemma, a second year historian at Lincoln.
-I’ve been writing for PHASER since TT17, and I am this term’s Style Editor.
+I’ve been writing for PHASER since TT17, and I am returning this term as Style Editor.
 Many of my articles focused on fashion and ethics, something which is of great interest to me.
 Following my experience last term, I cannot wait to build upon the foundation laid in Michaelmas by continuing to upload articles written by our fantastic team of Style Contributors, while introducing some exciting new features!